We're a community of students on a journey to learn through making hands-on projects.

 Gerie is the Chief Operations Officer of WIN USA Education, an educational company that hosts S.T.E.A.M. maker camps at elementary and middle schools.
 In this role, she supervises several classes each summer and winter.
 These maker camps teach hands-on activities such as mechanical slot cars and electrical circuits, a curriculum designed to spark the creativity of students behind in school.
 She also serves as a WIN USA Education coach for the Telesis Academy of Science & Math Middle School Science Olympiad team.
 If you drop in at one of their after-school research/build sessions, you can find students tinkering with electronics like hard-core engineers.

 Outside of work, she is an active community member who constantly searches for ways to improve education.
-Through serving as a Board member of the Maker Hub Club Initiative, she hopes to engage educators in the movement towards more hands-on education.
+Through serving as a Board member of Student Makers, she hopes to engage educators in the movement towards more hands-on education.

 Education: B.S. in Finance and Marketing from the University of Southern California (1989-1993) and MBA in Finance and Technology from the University of Phoenix (2001-2003).